-You might assume this part of my visit in Australia would be uneventful or slow going but you’d be mistaken.
-I’ve found it difficult boiling down my snap shot of, what I assume to be, a typical small town in Australia.
-Oddly enough, although Pinnaroo is unquestionably the tiniest place I’ve temporarily lived in, it’s also where I made most friends who I’ve remained in contact with to date (almost 2 years later).
-The friendships I’ve gained were by all means the best part of my short stay.
+You might assume this part of my adventure in Australia would be uneventful or slow going but you’d be mistaken.
+It’s difficult boiling down my quick snap shot of, what I assume to be, a typical small town in Australia.
+But I will say, Pinnaroo is unquestionably the tiniest place I’ve temporarily lived in yet befriended the most still in contact with to date.

 My time in Pinnaroo remains to be a chapter of my travels which stands out for countless reasons, too complex to summarize.
-For now, I’ll settle with sharing highlights from my experience.
+For now though, I’ll settle with sharing some highlights from my experience.

 Roadtrip to Rapid Bay (not exactly Pinnaroo but accessible by car)

 My 32:d birthday

 Zenas Birthday!
 Tyrone (the boss) drove us around on an adveture

 (Huge thanks to Tyrone and his mom Vicki for the invitation!)

 Tour of the farm and lovely lunch at the Summertons